yacheng3249/SoniQube/README.md

 # SoniQube

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is still in a development mode.

 ## Available Scripts